alastairrr/food/README.md

 ## Demo
 A functional demo with Android Studio is available.
-Git clone on Android Studio and run with the emulator or plug in with your Android Device!
+Git clone on Android Studio and run with the emulator or plug in with your Android Device.
 ```
 git clone https://github.com/alastairrr/food.git
 ```